rsubtil/controller_icons/DOCS.md

 The only function that's mandatory is `_convert_joypad_path`.
 This supplies a [generic joypad `path`](#generic-joypad-path), which you then need to convert to a [specific path](#specific-path) for the desired controller assets.
 Check out the the default implementation at `res://addons/controller_icons/Mapper.gd` to see how the default mapping is done.

+* `device` is the device index.
+It will be `0` for the first connected controller, `1` for the 2nd, and so on.
+If the path originates from an input action conversion which is accepts input from "All Devices", `device` will be `-1`.
-`fallback` is the fallback device type if automatic detection fails.
+* `fallback` is the fallback device type if automatic detection fails.
 There's not much need to use this if you're writing a custom mapper, but it is needed for the default mapping process.

-If you do not wish to fully replace the original mapper, you can still fallback to the default mapper by calling the parent's method (`return super._convert_joypad_path(path, fallback)`)
+If you do not wish to fully replace the original mapper, you can still fallback to the default mapper by calling the parent's method (`return super._convert_joypad_path(path, fallback)`).

+You then have to set the addon to use this mapper by setting its path in `res://addons/controller_icons/settings.tres`, in the **Custom Mapper** property of the **Custom Assets** group.

 # TTS support